 Many instructors routinely post a copy of their slides as a file for students to access after in-person course meetings, which also likely doesn't present any new issues after online course meetings.

 In-lecture use of audio or video

-Here, the differences between online and in-person teaching can be a bit more complex.
-Playing audio or video off of physical media during an in-person class session is 100% legal at Western Carolina University under a provision of copyright law called the "Classroom Use Exemption".
+Here, the differences between online and in-person teaching can be more complex.
+Playing audio or video off physical media during an in-person class session is 100% legal at Western Carolina University under a provision of copyright law called the "Classroom Use Exemption".
 However, that exemption doesn't cover playing the same media online.
-If you can limit audio and video use for your course to relatively brief clips, you may be able to include those in lecture recordings or live-casts under the copyright provision called fair use.
-For media use longer than brief clips, you may need to have students independently access the content outside of your lecture videos.
+If you can limit audio and video use for your course to relatively brief clips, you may be able to include those in lecture recordings or live-casts under fair use.
+For media use longer than brief clips, you may need to have students independently access the content outside your lecture videos.
 Some further options are outlined below.